classProgrammer/horus_info/CLC3_DOCUMENTATION.md

 - _MessageCard_: A card that represents a message
 - _MessengerToolbar_: Purely visual component

+The design is very close to what people know from WhatsApp to increase acceptance.
+To increase usability a few features like automatically scroll to bottom on message receive and submit message when ENTER is pressed were implemented.
+It's also impossible to send an empty message.
 Put together it looks like this:

 ![](https://github.com/classProgrammer/horus_frontend/raw/master/frontend.JPG)